Introduction

 A description of public methods exposed by the protocol that can be invoked by verified users and results in a state-change to the network.

-A description of admin of methods that can only be invoked by the contract owner and results in a state-change to the network.
+A description of admin methods that can only be invoked by the contract owner and results in a state-change to the network.

 A description of internal methods called within the protocol that can only be invoked by the protocol itself and results in a state-change to the network.